davebarnwell/loggly-php/README.md

 loggly
 ======

-Log to www.loggly.com HTTPS Event Endpoint in json format
+Log to www.loggly.com HTTPS Event Endpoint in json format from PHP